v5ma/selfawarenetworks/sanwiki/pages/brain-computer-interface.md

 SAN treats an interface as a recurrent person-device-environment system.
 It asks whether receiver-relative timing, waveform, duration, magnitude, learned state, and route improve prediction or control beyond strong source-informed recurrent and state-space alternatives.

-[[napot|NAPOT]] would add scientific work only if its repeated receive-transform-project account improves a declared inverse or intervention model under matched measurements, labels, calibration, feedback, capacity, and compute.
+[[napot-overview|NAPOT]] would add scientific work only if its repeated receive-transform-project account improves a declared inverse or intervention model under matched measurements, labels, calibration, feedback, capacity, and compute.
 A positive result in one loop would remain evidence for that bounded interface relation, not consciousness in general.

 This is one engineering bridge into [[artificial-neurology]].
 Artificial Neurology additionally asks how perception, memory, value, action, development, and governance should be joined in an artificial system.
 BCI success does not automatically supply that complete architecture.